christopher-kirkley/royaltyappv4/README.md

 NOTE: Functional tests using Selenium require geckodriver, and needs to be included in PATH.

 ## RDBMS
 It helps to know a bit about how the database is structured.

 At the core of the app is the idea of catalog items.
 Each catalog item represents a release, either tied to a single artist, or in the case of a compilation, assigned Various Artists.
 Each catalog item is represented in sales by a Version.
 These versions are identified by UPC (so a UPC, or a unique identifier must be provided for each Version.
 Tracks are tied to Catalog items, not Versions, so please note if track splits differ on versions, these should be assigned different Catalog items.

 Artists are defined by Artist name, and some minimal info.
 Each artist is tied to Contact.
 These Contacts have access to many artists, and are used for managers or payout mediators, who collect and distribute royalties for many artist accounts.

+Income is imported by CSV files, specified by type identifier in JSON.
+After importing, data is held in Pending Income.
+UPCs are checked against existing catalog and errors are returned via endpoints, and updated.
+Subsequently, Pending Income is processed, and appended to Income Total.
+Expenses follow a similar flow.

+Errors and Error Matching is handled through a series of endpoints, with smart matching (updating all UPCs to a value when matching on boolean columns).
+Expense matching specifies errors based on three criteria (Artist, Catalog, and Type).

 ## Endpoints